 HOW TO BOOK YOUR FIRST FREE FLIGHT WITH MILES AND POINTS

-HOW TO TO EARN POINTS AND REDEEM THEM FOR A (NEARLY) FREE FLIGHT WITH MILES AND POINTS IN FOUR EASY STEPS.
+HOW TO EARN POINTS AND REDEEM THEM FOR A (NEARLY) FREE FLIGHT WITH MILES AND POINTS IN FOUR EASY STEPS.

 Every time I board a flight that I paid for with miles I wonder “why isn’t everyone doing this?”
 Seriously.
 Just by putting all my purchases and monthly bills (that I was going to make anyway) on a credit card I can earn enough points to travel for almost free.
 And I do it again and again (I’m on track for four trips to Europe this year already).
 Now that you’ve read my Beginner’s Guide to Miles and Points, let’s book that first flight.